kazuke353/NexaFeed/README.md

 ### Any Device, Any Time
 One of the best things about NexaFeed being a web app is that you can use it on any device that has a web browser.
 Your content will always be within reach.

+## Contributing

+As an open-source project, we welcome contributions of all forms.
+Please feel free to submit issues, pull requests, or suggest features.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Acknowledgments

+Thanks to all the contributors who have helped shape NexaFeed into what it is today.

+## Stay Updated

+For the latest updates and feature releases, watch this repository or join our community.